IBM/data-prep-kit/transforms/universal/filter/python/README.md

-# Filtering Transform for Python Runtim
+# Filtering Transform for Python Runtime
 Please see the set of
 [transform project conventions](../../../README.md)
 for details on general project conventions, transform configuration,